BetterWayElectronics/secure-wireguard-implementation/README.md

 your VPS, though it would not prevent somebody from discovering it eventually.
 This can be done by modifying the SSH config file at `/etc/ssh/sshd_config`.
-Don't forget to update your fail2ban to suit the change, but I have noticed that fail2ban does not seem to enjoy being modified after the fact.
+Don't forget to update your fail2ban to suit the change (and restart it), but I have noticed that fail2ban does not seem to enjoy being modified after the fact.
 If this is the case for you just modify the iptables manually.
-To delete the original rule, find its number with `iptables -L -v -n --line-numbers` and deleting it with `iptables --D INPUT #`.
+To delete the original rule, find its number with `iptables -L -v -n --line-numbers` and deleting it with `iptables -D INPUT #`.
 Now to add your bespoke SSH port with fail2ban issue the following command `iptables -A INPUT -p tcp --dport SSHPORT# -j f2b-sshd`.

 ![](media/image6.jpeg)

+### Who Are You?? ###

+Well okay, so you've setup fail2ban and the whole time you've likely been root.
+Well for the next phase you have the choice to continue entirely as root, or make a seperate account and sudo root instead.
+The security implications are for you to research, but in my case I have chosen to login to the server not via root, but with an account with no sudo access whatsoever.
+From there I log into root.
+I feel this adds another tiny extra little itsy bitsy layer of protection should my keys for SSH be divulged.
+So what did I do?
+Well first I changed the default root password with `sudo passwd` then I made a new blank user with `sudo adduser debian`.
+Now I can swap between the accounts by issuing the `su` command.
+So `su debian` or just `su` to get back to root.
+Easy!

 ### Password-free Entry (Windows) ###